vinivendra/Gryphon/contributing.md

 Since the public release of the preview (version 0.5), Gryphon uses the `master` branch as its (reasonably) stable branch.
 This what users will access when installing Gryphon for the first time.
 Day-to-day development is done on the `development` branch, which is also where pull requests should be made.
 The `development` branch is merged onto `master` regularly, on a sort-of-weekly basis, resulting in sort-of-weekly updates for the users.
 The `gh-pages` branch contains the code for this website.
 Any other branches are works-in-progress that will eventually merge into one of these three main branches.

+### Using GitPod

+If you want a quick start to the project, Gryphon supports using GitPod for development.
+GitPod is a platform that offers an online IDE and terminal that helps users contribute to open source projects.
+The GitPod build is based on the project's Dockerfile, so any instructions for using Docker in the tutorials should also work in GitPod.
+You can access a GitPod workspace setup for using Gryphon with [this link](http://gitpod.io/#github.com/vinivendra/Gryphon).

 ### Setting up the environment on macOS

-Start by cloning the repository, either directly or through a fork you own.
+Start by cloning the repository, either directly or through a fork you own (if you don't know what a fork is, read one of the tutorials on making a pull request, like [this one](http://www.firsttimersonly.com/) or [this one](http://makeapullrequest.com/)).
 Remember to use the `development` branch if you want to change code and the `gh-pages` branch if you want to change the website.

 ```` bash
 $ git clone https://github.com/vinivendra/Gryphon.git --branch development